shakebugs/shake-docs/docs/ios/crash-reports/symbolicate.md

 ## Enable dSYM files for debug builds

 If you plan using crash reporting in a development environment, every debug build action needs to generate dSYM files.
 When in your project:
-1. Click your *App.xcodeproj* blue project icon usually located at the top of the *File Inspector* tab in your left-hand pane.
+1. Click your *App.xcodeproj* blue project icon usually located at the top of the *File Inspector* tab in your left-hand pane
-1. Select your main app target.
+1. Select your main app target
-1. Open the Build Settings for that target.
+1. Open Build Settings for that target
-1. Navigate to the Build Options section.
+1. Navigate to the Build Options section
-1. Choose *dwarf with dSYM file* option for your Debug/Development configuration.
+1. Choose *dwarf with dSYM file* option for your Debug/Development configuration

 ## Find dSYM files

-Run this command in your terminal to list all available dSYM files found on the system so you can identify the ones that are missing:
+Run this command in your terminal to list all available dSYM files found on your system so you can identify the ones that are missing:

 ```finding_dsyms"
 // highlight-next-line